lucasdotvin/laravel-database-queries-counter/README.md

 This package provides a simple way to check how many queries a test suite has performed.

+> It is important to keep in mind that merely controlling how many queries you perform on the database is not enough to ensure your application has a good performance.
+This package does not intend to do it, instead, it is thought to help you prevent common mistakes (like N+1 queries).

 ## Installation

 You can install the package via composer: